essex-lab/ProtoMS/doc/.man/protoms.rst

 **GCsolute Moves**

-A GCsolute move is a Monte Carlo move on a single Gcsolute molecule.
+A GCsolute move is a Monte Carlo move on a single GCsolute molecule.
 Each GCsolute move comprises the following steps

 1. A GCsolute molecule is randomly chosen from the set of loaded GCsolute molecules.
 The value of :math:`\theta` is examined; if it is set to 0 then another is chosen until the examined :math:`\theta` value is 1.
 If no GCsolutes with :math:`\theta=1` are available then the GCsolute move is counted as rejected.